AliSot2000/Duplicate-Image-Finder/README.md

 4 will only increase the time it takes to drain the queue if you want to interrupt the process midway.
 - `elapsed_seconds` - Once the second loop completes, it will contain the number of second the second loop took.

+### Logging
+FastDiffPy logs using the python logging library and uses QueueHandler and QueueListeners to join all logs into one.
+All Workers get their own logger named like `FirstLoopWorker_XXX` or `SecondLoopWorker_XXX` with `XXX` replacing its id.
+The main process has itself the logger `FastDiffPy_Main`.
+The Handlers both of the workers and the main process are cleared with each instantiation of a worker process of a instantiation of the main object.
+All logs are written to `stdout` using a `QueueListener` which resides in `FastDiffPy.ql` this listener is also instantiated a new with every call to the constructor of `FastDiffPy`.
+If you want to capture the logs, I suggest adding more handlers to the `QueueListener` once the `FastDiffPy` object is instantiated.

+In order to avoid errors, call the `FastDiffPy.cleanup()` method which stops the `QueueListener` process.
+`FastDiffPy.test_cleanup` stops it as well.
+If you are doing something beyond the extent of the available functions, call `FastDiffPy.qh.stop()` separately.

 ##### SecondLoopRuntimeConfig:
 Before the Second Loop is executed, the `second_loopo` config will be converted with defaults to a `SecondoLoopRuntimeConfig`.
 The `second_loop` function of the `FastDiffPy` object also provides an argument to overwrite